MehmetAliAydogan/apps_case_study/README.md

 -  For this test case considering the data size and ease of use I have used Python and pandas for the computing of intermediate dataframes/tables within Airflow DAG but it is not the best practive to use Airflow DAG's for computing instead using external computing is the best like spark/bigquery/postgres.

+- For the SQL queries that can be used to generate intermediate and final table.
+I have added a sql folder inside you can find the sql queries that is equivalent of pandas operations I did.
+(Assuming you have loaded installs-events-cost data to tables with respective names under a dataset called 'example')

-- In order to run the in Aİrflow DAG there are 2 requirements:
+- In order to run the in Airflow DAG there are 2 requirements:

 1. You need requests and pandas libraries installed on the Airflow.
 If you are using Docker you can install requirements.txt using Dockerfile.
 2. If you are running airflow within a container have '/output' folder available for final and intermediate tables.
 For the '/output' folder, I have attached local volume to the container using volumes section inside docker-compose file like "- ./output:/output"